Dawn Staley's Success and Achievements in Timeline

 In 2013, Dawn Staley was inducted into the Naismith Memorial Basketball Hall of Fame.

-2014: Coaching the U17 Team
+2014: Head Coach of U17 Team

 In 2015, Dawn Staley served as head coach to the U19 Team, winning gold medals at the U19 FIBA World Championship.
-She was also awarded the national coach of the year award by the USA basketball organization as a result of the U19 gold medal, sharing it with Sean Miller.
+She was also awarded the national coach of the year award by the USA basketball organization as a result of the U19 gold medal, sharing the award with Sean Miller.

-2016: Assistant Coach at Rio Olympics
+2016: Assistant Coach for Team USA at the Rio Olympics

-2016: SEC Champions
+2016: Gamecocks Repeated as SEC Champions

 2017: First NCAA National Championship